 If you want to hide your wires, continue with this step.
 If not, skip to the next step.

 First, make sure a power source is nearby.
 If not, an electrician will have to add an outlet.
 They should install it right below or above the mount.
 Electricians charge roughly $148 to $200 to install an outlet.

 If the outlet is far away, you still have to drill a hole right below or above the mount.
 Then, drill another hole near the outlet.
-Next, use your TV wiring kit to extend the power cord and HDMI cord through the wall and plug into the closest outlet.
-Snaking these wires is not easy, but it must be done if you want to hide those ugly cords.
+Next, use your TV wiring kit to extend the power cord and HDMI cord through the wall and plug them into the closest outlet.
+Snaking these wires is not easy, but it needs to be done if you want to hide those ugly cords.

 Attach Mounting Brackets to TV